joao-gino/joao-gino/README.md

 😄 My name is João Vitor Gino

-🎓 I'm in gratuation proccess in Analysis and Systems Development
+🎓 I'm graduated in Analysis and Systems Development

 💻 Actually my focus is PHP with Laravel, starting in Flutter but I also have some knowledge in Javascript and C#.